 The Goldener Hirsch is a Luxury Collection Hotel, which means it is part of the Marriott Bonvoy program.
 As a category 7 property, award nights will range from 50,000 points for off-peak stays, 60,000 points for standard nights, and 70,000 for peak rewards.

 I was able to book a cash rate for $280 a night with Virtuoso, giving us food and beverage credits, room upgrade and late checkout.
 Staying here was the splurge of our trip so I didn’t feel bad paying for the room, as I knew the price was worth it.

 We arrived at Salzburg Airport on our flight from Frankfurt.
-We had a bunch of luggage and the only options for transportation there are the bus or a taxi.
+We had a bunch of luggage and the only options for transportation are the bus or a taxi.
 We took a taxi which cost less than 15 Euro for the ride.

 As I mentioned above, the Goldener Hirsch is right in the middle of the Old Town section of Salzburg.
 Mozart’s house is literally right down the street.
-The street is generally closed to traffic, but taxis have a buzzer that lowers the barricade and lets them drive on the road, so we were dropped off right at the front door of the hotel, cause we’re extra like that 🙂 Actually, we’d rather have not made the big deal and walked the 50 feet from the road to the front door, but we didn’t know enough German to tell our driver that.
+The street is generally closed to traffic, but taxis have a buzzer that lowers the barricade and lets them drive on the road, so we were dropped off right at the front door of the hotel, cause we’re extra like that 🙂 Actually, we’d rather not have made the big deal and walked 50 feet from the road to the front door, but we didn’t know enough German to tell our driver that.

 The outside of the building is rather unassuming.

-The front desk used to be located by the front door, but now has its own space to the left of the entrance.
+The front desk used to be located by the front door but now has its own space to the left of the entrance.
 They did retain the key boxes from the old desk.